slackapi/bolt-python/docs/_tutorials/getting_started_http.md

 # Getting started with Bolt for Python

 <div class="section-content">
-This guide is meant to walk you through getting up and running with a Slack app using Bolt for Python.
+This guide is meant to walk you through getting up and running with a Slack app using Bolt for Python over HTTP.
 Along the way, we’ll create a new Slack app, set up your local environment, and develop an app that listens and responds to messages from a Slack workspace.
 </div>

 When you're finished, you'll have this ⚡️[Getting Started with Slack app](https://github.com/slackapi/bolt-python/tree/main/examples/getting_started) to run, modify, and make your own.